 But I have a firm belief that these form the very foundation of your success.

 It took me quite a few years to figure out how content marketing and blogging translates into business growth, mainly because there’s so much misinformation on the web.

-That’s why I’ve decided to share our story with Ahrefs’ Blog in a free video course, where I pull back the curtains to reveal every strategy we’ve used over the past three years to turn this very blog into one of our most valuable business assets.
+That’s why I’ve decided to share our story with Ahrefs’ Blog in a video course, where I pull back the curtains to reveal every strategy we’ve used over the past three years to turn this very blog into one of our most valuable business assets.

-So if you want to learn more about building a successful blog, I highly recommend that you sign up for my free course. 🙂
+So if you want to learn more about building a successful blog, I highly recommend that you sign up for my course. 🙂